Can Homeowners Insurance Drop You?

 Can Homeowners Insurance Drop You After a Claim?

-Homeowners insurance can drop you after a claim if the insurer considers you a higher risk.
-The decision often hinges on the nature and frequency of claims.
-Insurers might cancel policies if they anticipate future claims that could affect their financial stability.
+Homeowners insurance can drop you after a claim if you're considered a higher risk.
+The decision hinges on the claim's nature and frequency.
+Insurers cancel policies when they anticipate future claims affecting their financial stability.
+Your insurer may drop you after a claim for:

 wage icon